abmist/s2ci/README.md

 * In the **composite and line charts** there are available some **useful options**. *Depending on your needs you can activate them*. **Maybe it's not practical to have all of them activated in the same chart**.
 	* `.brushOn()`: This option implements focus and context zooming when you click and drag to select a time period.
 	* `.mouseZoomable()`: This option also lets you select a time period when the mouse pointer over a point of chart.
-	* `.rangeChart()`: This option lets you to connect a chart to another one.
+	* `.rangeChart()`: This option lets you connect a chart to another one.
 That way, when a time period is selected -using `.brushOn()` or `.mouseZoomable()`- in any of the connected charts, the other reacts showing the same time period.
 If there are several line charts, they can be chained with this option.
 * The **composite chart** consists of two line charts (*donations in USD* and *number of donations*), which details are set in `.compose()`.
 	* In this kind of charts it may be convenient to set a secondary axis using `.rightYAxisLabel()`.
 * The **volume chart** (below the map) shows data, but actually works more as time period selector.